1932 U.S. National Championships (tennis)

-The 1932 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, United States.
-The tournament ran from 3 September until 10 September.
+The 1932 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, New York.
+The tournament ran from September 3 until September 10.
 It was the 52nd staging of the U.S. National Championships and the fourth Grand Slam tennis event of the year.